AT Thru-Hike: Focus On Physical & Mental Preparation

 Physical Training & Preparation

-Your fitness plan needs to be broad and cover a wide range of strength, aerobic, and anaerobic training.
+Your fitness plan must be broad and cover a wide range of strength, aerobic, and anaerobic training.

 Ideally, you should be doing aerobic and anaerobic training in the months leading up to your thru-hike.
 This will help you build the endurance necessary for long days of hiking and the strength necessary to carry a heavy backpack.